 Have a good time in Italy, bye

-Mario almost 9 years agoAnswered by Mario via Travellr.com
+Mario over 9 years agoAnswered by Mario via Travellr.com

 I would recommend the train.
 I have been there twice and I rented a car, but only because I was traveling to Tuscany and needed a car there.
 The roads are very scary, windy and narrow.
 The Italians don't seem to notice that there is barely enough room for two cars, so they drive like crazy on these little roads.
 Also, you have to park at the top of the towns (unless you are staying in Monterossa) and you have to pay a daily rate to park there and it can get really crowded in the summer.
 Also, you still have to take a bus or walk to your hotel.
 Once you park your car, you pretty much only get around via train or trail.